 Since it determines how effectively a processor can perform, clock speed is a pretty reliable indicator of how fast a processor is.
 And since the CPU is the central brain of a computer, it controls practically everything in-game.
 From running artificial intelligence for in-game creatures to improving load speeds to offering smoother frame rate performance, the CPU clock speed has an effect on pretty much anything you do in a game.

 Understanding the Risks

-That doesn’t mean that there isn’t any risk involved.
+That doesn’t mean that there isn’t any risk involved at all, though.
 Overclocking your CPU may void the warranty on your CPU, your motherboard, or other pieces of hardware.
-It can be hard to verify that overclocking caused an issue with your hardware, but it’s advised to be careful.
+It can be hard to verify whether overclocking has caused an issue with your hardware, but it’s advised to be careful.
 A motherboard or a CPU may cost a lot of money to replace.

 Even mild overclocking is going to cause your CPU to run hotter.
 If you aren’t careful about the process, you could easily burn out your motherboard, RAM, or central processor.
 You don’t generally need to worry about a little bit of overclocking burning out your motherboard, but there are limits to how far you can push without having a negative impact.
 For that reason, you need to be careful about how much you overclock your computer and carefully monitor any changes to make sure that the process is safe.

 Finally, the ability to overclock your CPU is limited to some degree.
 As is often the case, modifications on a laptop are limited, although there are a few gaming laptop models that will allow you to accomplish that.
 But for the most part, overclocking is a procedure best reserved for a gaming tower.

 Overclocking isn’t as dangerous as it once was, but it’s also not quite as lucrative.
 As the clock performance of core processor models grows more sophisticated, the amount of extra juice you can get out of them has shrunk.
 Overclocking can give you a decent boost to performance, but not to the extent as it once would have.